NemanjaSupljeglav/quiz/README.md

 Creating a quiz

-Click the "Create Quiz" button.
+Click the "+" icon.
-Fill in the required fields: title, description, and questions.
+Fill in the required fields: title, answares, and questions.
 Click "Save".

 Editing a quiz

-Click the "Edit" button next to the quiz you want to edit.
+Click the "row" to the quiz you want to edit.
-Make your changes to the title, description, and/or questions.
+Make your changes to the title, answares, and/or questions.

 Click "Save".

 Deleting a quiz

-Click the "Delete" button next to the quiz you want to delete.
+Click the "Delete" icon next to the quiz you want to delete.
 Confirm that you want to delete the quiz.

 Playing a quiz

 Click the "Play" button next to the quiz you want to play.
-Answer each question by selecting one of the multiple-choice options.
-Click "Submit" when you are finished.
-View your results.

 Technologies Used
 React